The Space Economy

 Italy is very well positioned to take advantage of the potential of the Space Economy:

-- more than half of the Italian regions have an aerospace district with universities, research centers, consolidated companies and startups;
+- more than half of the Italian regions have an aerospace cluster with universities, research centers, multinational companies and startups;

-- various Italian companies are already among the international leaders in the industry;
+- various italian companies are already international market leaders in this industry;

 In short, the foundation for carving out an important role in this innovative and growing market certainly exists.